Golf-Players' champion Kim still in hunt for first major

-June 17 Kim Si-woo kept up his steady pace at the U.S. Open on Saturday, posting his third successive sub-par round to remain in the hunt for his first major.
+June 17 (Reuters) - Kim Si-woo kept up his steady pace at the U.S. Open on Saturday, posting his third successive sub-par round to remain in the hunt for his first major.

 The 21-year-old, who became the youngest winner of the prestigious Players Championship last month, added a four-under par 68 to his opening 69 and second-round 70 for a nine-under 207 total to stand three behind leader Brian Harman.